 Live Bivalve Molluscs feed on plankton from the surrounding water that washes through their habitat.
 This feeding process can lead to the build-up of environmental pollutants in the shellfish.

-Regulation No. 2019/627 requires the monitoring of classified shellfish production areas for chemical contaminants.
+Legislation requires the monitoring of classified shellfish production areas for chemical contaminants.

 - heavy metals